Our system approach is called the Hydrologic Corridor.

 Make best use of the water

 Almost everywhere on our planet it rains, even in dry areas.
-Using ancient water harvesting techniques and recent innovations rainwater can enter the ground again.
-We work with many different techniques that jumpstart mother nature and re-green the land.
+By using ancient water harvesting techniques combined with recent innovations, we enable rainwater to infiltrate the ground again.
+This makes it available for vegetation and seeds in the soil.
+It also stops further erosion and loss of fertile soil. , kickstarting mother nature and re-greening the land.

 Step 4 Returning the natural vegetation